metacall/core/docs/README.md

 ### 7.1 Docker Support

 To provide a reproducible environment **METACALL** is also distributed under Docker on [DockerHub](https://hub.docker.com/r/metacall/core).
-Current images are based on `debian:bookworm-slim` for `amd64` architecture.
+Current images are based on `debian:bullseye-slim` for `amd64` architecture.

 For pulling the **METACALL** `latest` image containing the runtime, use: